linmonsv/LearnAlgorithm/README.md

 ## The argument from computer science
 P and NP are the two most important classes of problems in computer science

+## Machine learners versus knowledge engineers
+we should keep
+their criticisms in mind as we set out on the road to the Master Algorithm